Search Engines:

 Some queries are evaluated on a five-point scale.

--2: spam (not relevant) - Rewrite this label as 0
+-2: spam (not relevant) - Treat this label as 0

 0: not relevant